Jessica Chung-Beilharz

 Jessica completed her clinical training at St George Community Mental Health Service, Karitane Toddler Clinic, the Parent-Child Research Clinic, and the University of Sydney Psychology Clinic.
 In these settings, she worked with individuals and groups to provide assessment and treatment for mood and anxiety disorders, complex trauma, personality disorders, interpersonal difficulties, and conduct and behavioural disorders.

 Jessica also worked for several years as a Post-Doctoral Research Scientist (Department of Psychiatry, UNSW) and complements her psychological practice with her research expertise.
-She was involved in a number of projects including a registered clinical trial investigating the effectiveness of personalised mindfulness practice on sleep and functioning in people with depression and fatigue.
+She was involved in several projects including a registered clinical trial investigating the effectiveness of personalised mindfulness practice on sleep and functioning in people with depression and fatigue.
 She has presented her research domestically and internationally, published widely, and attracted early career research funding.